 However, in many regions of the world, recycling takes place in substandard, highly dangerous and unsafe conditions, exposing workers and neighbouring communities to toxic substances.
 In many low- and middle-income countries unsound lead-acid battery recycling is a major public health concern and has negative short-, medium- and long-term implications on health and wellbeing of societies, with children being the most affected population group.
 While end-of-life management of Li-ion batteries has not reached comparable scales as lead-acid batteries yet, also here, unsound practices will likely lead to adverse effects on workers and communities.

-The responsibility for adequate and effective recycling does not solely lie with battery manufacturers and recyclers, but all actors throughout a battery’s life-cycle such as financiers and developers of renewable energy solutions, can play an important role in ensuring appropriate end-of-life management of batteries.
+The responsibility for adequate and effective recycling does not solely lie with battery manufacturers and recyclers.
+Indeed, all stakeholders involved in the provision of renewable energy solutions which include batteries, can play an important role in ensuring appropriate end-of-life management of batteries.

-Therefore, the Alliance for Rural Electrification (ARE), has launched the Circularity Guidelines for end-of-life battery management, setting minimum standards for recycling in the renewable energy space in low- and middle-income countries and calling for renewable energy companies to endorse and embed these guidelines within their daily operations.
+Therefore, the Alliance for Rural Electrification (ARE), has launched the Circularity Guidelines for end-of-life battery management, setting minimum standards in the renewable energy space in low- and middle-income countries and calling for renewable energy companies to endorse and embed these guidelines within their daily operations.

 The initiative for these Guidelines is also supported by the project “Partnership for Responsible Battery and Metal Recycling” (ProBaMet), which is funded by GIZ’s Initiative for Global Solidarity (IGS) and implemented by Oeko-Institut, together with the Alliance for Rural Electrification (ARE), Sustainable Research and Action for Environmental Development (SRADev Nigeria) and Plattform Blei/Platform Lead.